-V-Line: The V-Line deeds contain similar restrictive covenants.
-However, they are different because they allow new recreational trails, provided that they have "been designed to provide protection from exposures to existing soils".
+Manassas Line: The Manassas Line deeds contain similar restrictive covenants.
 Still, no such recreational trail can interfere with passenger or freight operations and must be implemented to ensure the safety of trail users, and the safe and efficient operation of trains.
-Like Segments 1, 2, and 3, VPRA is not able to unilaterally authorize recreational uses over the V-Line because NSR has retained certain rights to conduct freight rail operations over the V-Line.
-Accordingly, proponents of trails over the V-Line must work with VPRA, NSR, DCR, VDOT, and other railroad stakeholders to advance any desired trails over the V-Line.
+Like Segments 1, 2, and 3, VPRA is not able to unilaterally authorize recreational uses over the Manassas Line because NSR has retained certain rights to conduct freight rail operations over the Manassas Line.
+Accordingly, proponents of trails over the Manassas Line must work with VPRA, NSR, DCR, VDOT, and other railroad stakeholders to advance any desired trails over the Manassas Line.